ReMobidyc/ReMobidyc/README.md

 To achieve the objectives above, ReːMobidyc will have the following major components.

 * Persistent storage
-  - ReːMobidyc will use a DBMS as its persistent storage to store models, states of agents at all simulation steps, input data and output data.
+  - ReːMobidyc will use persistent storages, such as file systems and RDBs, to store models, states of agents at all simulation steps, input data and output data.

 * Reproducible random numbers
   - ReːMobidyc will have its own random number generator and make its code open so that all actions taken in a simulation can be accurately reproduceable.